michelruizfuentes/-SDS192-PS7/README.md

 ## Inspired by W.E.B Du Bois’ Legacy to Data Viz

-Last year, I was enrolled in a statistics course named “Communicating with Data."
+Last year, I was enrolled in a statistics course named “Communicating with Data”.
 I had an exciting experience learning how I can apply my **passion for civic engagement, creativity, and problem-solving** in the Statistics and Data Science department at Smith.
 We had several engaging units, but our focus on accessibility was one of my favorites.
 In this